Klbgr/EzStudies-Flutter/README.md

 [English version below](#ezstudies-english)

+## Deprecated

+This project is deprecated and won't be updated anymore.
+Since graduating from CY Cergy Paris Université and starting a full-time job, I no longer have the time to maintain this project.
+And even if I had, I will soon lose access to the university's API, which will make the development impossible on my side.

+If you wish to maintain it, feel free to fork it or to contact me at [qiuantoine@gmail.com](mailto:qiuantoine@gmail.com) to contribute directly to this repo.

+However, the application is still working and can be used as is (Android and Web), until potential breaking changes on the university's side.

 ## Introduction

 Ce projet une évolution de [EzStudies](https://github.com/Klbgr/EzStudies) et a pour but de simplifier le quotidien des étudiants de CY Cergy Paris Université.